Mikhail Shubin (mathematician)

-Mikhail Aleksandrovich Shubin (19 December 1944 – 13 May 2020) was a Russian mathematician and professor at Northeastern University, as well as a Fellow of the American Mathematical Society.
+Mikhail Aleksandrovich Shubin (19 December 1944 – 13 May 2020) was an American and Soviet mathematician and professor at Northeastern University, as well as a Fellow of the American Mathematical Society.
 He died in May 2020 at the age of 75.

 Work

 Shubin has written over 140 papers and books, and supervised almost twenty doctoral theses.

 In 2012 he became a fellow of the American Mathematical Society.